Maxenceee/pipex-42/README.md

 All errors like wrong commands, permission to files, etc, must be handled.

 ## Bonus part
-The program need to handle multiple pipes
+The program need to support multiple pipes

 ```sh
 $> < file1 cmd1 | cmd2 | cmd3 | ... | cmdn > file2